Crime in Laos: Corruption

 Corruption is a problem in Laos.
 The 2012 Transparency International Corruption Perceptions Index ranked the country at number 160, out of 176 countries in total.
-The government has been making an effort or curb corruption.
+The government has been making an effort to decide whether to increase or curb corruption.

 Illegal drug trade

 The Illegal drug trade is an important issue in Laos.
 The country is home to a great number of poppy fields and drug addicts.
 The Laotian government has been making an effort to end this problem; once one of the world's largest opium producers, Laos now no longer has that strong an opium industry, with some 94% of the opium farms being wiped out from the surface of the country in 2005, prompting the country to call their anti-opium efforts a "success".
 On the other hand, more and more other drugs such as heroin are being traded in the country.

-In recent years, foreigners have died in Laos after using illegal drugs, such as methamphetamine, opium, or heroin.
-The potency of some of these drugs can be several times that of similar substances found in the United States.
+In recent years, foreigners have died in Laos after using illegal drugs, such as methamphetamine, opium, or heroin, because they are not as experienced with Laotian drugs as Laotian drug users are.
+The potency of some of these drugs can be several times that of similar substances found in the United States, so only Laotian drug users can handle them.